 3. Measure and adjust

-So, in this new year brimming with fresh possibilities, choose one goal for one target to start on and get planning.
+So, for your service business in this new year brimming with fresh possibilities, choose one goal for one target to start on and get planning.
 Just give it a brief outline and don’t forget to track it!